gaining/Resetter/CONTRIBUTING.md

+# If you wish to contribute manifests and userlists for distros:
+The best way to contribute to this project is by submitting manifests and userlists of distros created with resetter helper.
+It is actually very easy to do so and does not require to learn any type of coding other than your time.

-# If you wish to contribute:
+# If you wish to contribute to other things...
 Please check the issues list, there are some things to work on.
 If I like you work, I'll gladly merge them into my project.
 If I don't like it, don't take it personal, it just means that we have different views on the topic and I'd prefer to go my way.

-# When creating pull/merge requests
+# When creating other pull/merge requests
 I'd prefer there to be a message to go with your commit as a comment preferably with some sort of intro detailing what your pull request is about in a courteous manner with good etiquette.
 If you're being rude, I'll just close it on the spot.

 # Would like to contribute but don't know where to start?